expressjs/expressjs.com/astro/CONTRIBUTING.md

    - Fix incorrect/poorly translated words
    - Check out the [Contributing translations](#contributing-translations) section below for a contributing guide.

-#### Want to work on a backlog issue?
+### Working on existing issues

-We often have bugs or enhancements that need work.
+We welcome contributions to existing bugs or enhancements.
 You can find these under our repo's [Issues tab](https://github.com/expressjs/expressjs.com/issues).
-Check out the tags to find something that's a good match for you.
+Check out the tags to find something that matches your interests.
+Look for issues labeled `good first issue` or `help wanted` to get started.

-#### Have an idea?
-Found a bug?
+### Reporting bugs & requesting features

-If you've found a bug or a typo, or if you have an idea for an enhancement, you can:
+If you have found a bug, a typo, or have an idea for an enhancement, you can:

 - Submit a [new issue](https://github.com/expressjs/expressjs.com/issues/new/choose) on our repo.
 Do this for larger proposals, or if you'd like to discuss or get feedback first.